pangnasun/IMCapstoneSeminar/Prototype Blog Two/readme.md

 <br/><br/>

 <img src="images/naga1.png">
 There are many great tales regarding these giant serpents in relation to Angkor Wat.
 My grandmother told that they used to roam around the temple to protect from enemies' invasion.
-She said that although we do not see them around us now, they still exist spiritually in the sculpures.
+She said that although we do not see them around us now, they still exist spiritually in the sculptures.
 <br/><br/>

 <img src="images/nagamodel.jpeg" >